-Supplements for stress reduction go a long way in supporting healthier lifestyle choices by helping you feel calm, relaxed, or even energized!
+Supplements for stress reduction go a long way in supporting healthier lifestyle choices by helping you feel calm, relaxed, or even energized and focused!

 But there are so many different supplements available and it’s hard to know what to choose.

 Supplements for stress are not one-size-fits-all.
 Some help to support relaxation, while others can help to increase energy, and some help you adapt to stress.
 These adapting herbs are called adaptogens.

 I’m a big fan of adaptogens, but I haven’t always had the best response to them.
 I’ll share below my experience and some things to watch out for with these supplements.

 Disclaimer: I am simply sharing my experience.
 This is not medical advice.
 Please confirm with your trusted health practitioner or doctor for advice, support, or when making any changes to your supplement regimen.